awi-response/garmin_fpl/README.md

 If you want to avoid this, make sure that the user waypoints are imported before the flightplans are (the .gfp-files).**

 # How to create flightplans for the GTN750
-The main goal of the code presented here is the automated creation of said .gfp-files from the `user.wpt`s.
+The main goal of the code presented here is the automated creation of said .gfp-files from the `user.wpt`.

 If you are using the MACS-Missionplanner to prepare your flightplans, you should follow these steps:
 1. create/open your flightplan in the [MACS-Missionplanner Software by DLR](https://macs.dlr.de/box)
 ![alt text](figs/macs-missionplanner_052.png)
 2. File > Export > Garmin GTN Waypoint > Save as ["052_DeltaNorthHF_01_1000m_user.wpt"](https://github.com/awi-response/garmin_fpl/blob/GTN750_flightplanning/example_project/052_DeltaNorthHF_01_1000m_user.wpt)
-   - As a requirement for our scripts, there should be a 3-digit-ID (here: "052") in the beginning and "_user" at the end of this file name.
+   - As a requirement for our scripts, please follow these naming requirements:

+     **iii_sitename_rr_aaaam_user.wpt**: with iii being a 3-digit-ID, rr being the repetion counter of the site, aaaam being the altitude above ground in m

+     example: 052_DeltaNorthHF_01_1000m_user.wpt

+If you are preparing a user.wpt file by yourself feel free to have a look at the files in the example_folder.
+In order to run the scripts, Be sure follow the naming conventions of waypoints and the user.wpt file:

+     **iii_sitename_rr_aaaam_user.wpt**: with iii being a 3-digit-ID, rr being the repetion counter of the site, aaaam being the altitude above ground in m

+     example: 052_DeltaNorthHF_01_1000m_user.wpt

+     FLll_A/FLll_B for grid flight patterns: ll being line number, A-B indicate the start/end of the line

+     iii## for transect flight patterns: iii being the 3-digit-ID, ## being the waypoint number

+     examples: FL01_A/FL01_B; 05201

-# The Scripts:
+# The Scripts

 ![Pipeline](https://github.com/awi-response/garmin_fpl/assets/141745019/3de4b83f-aa9a-47ed-9d18-3b7348bfe053)